WPManageNinja/fluent-toolkit/README.md

-# Fluent Toolkit v2.0.5
+# FluentKit v2.0.5

 Unified UI.
 MCP connector.
 Beta builds.
 Add-ons.
 One place.

 Connect your Fluent plugins under one roof.
-Fluent Toolkit gives you a unified admin workspace, an MCP connector for AI agents, early access to release candidates, companion add-on installs, and update visibility across the Fluent ecosystem from your WordPress dashboard.
+FluentKit gives you a unified admin workspace, an MCP connector for AI agents, early access to release candidates, companion add-on installs, and update visibility across the Fluent ecosystem from your WordPress dashboard.

 ---